The ultimate guide to upskilling and professional skill development

 Put simply, upskilling is about learning new skills to improve your performance – and possibilities – in your current career.
 You’re building on your existing knowledge base to keep yourself at the cutting edge of your industry.
 Making yourself invaluable to your employer.

-Reskilling, on the other hand, refers to learning a new set of skills in order to move into a completely new occupation.
-That could be because a changing workplace means that your role might become automated and you need to find a way to futureproof your career.
-Or it could be that you want to make a change to your life and pursue a new path.
-Either way, reskilling is what you’ll be looking at.
+Reskilling, on the other hand, refers to learning new skills to move into a completely new occupation.
+That could be because a changing workplace means your role might become automated, and you must find a way to futureproof your career.
+Or it could be that you want to change your life and pursue a new path.
+Either way, you’ll be looking at reskilling.

 Both upskilling and reskilling are worth considering, depending on where you want to take your career.
 And with either route, there are ways to build on your previous study – often with credit – so you can get a head start on your next move.